holoviz/param/doc/index.rst

 Param is lightweight
 ____________________

-Param consists of three BSD-licensed Python files, with no dependencies outside of the standard library.
+Param consists of two required BSD-licensed Python files, with no dependencies outside of the standard library, and so it can easily be included as part of larger projects without adding external dependencies.

 Parameters make GUI programming simpler